-- 10.1 There is no impact on business, charities or voluntary bodies. - 10.2 There is no impact on the public sector. - 10.3 A Tax Information and Impact Note has not been prepared for this instrument as it gives effect to previously announced policy and it relates to routine changes to rates, limits and thresholds.
-A Tax Information and Impact Note on the alignment of the primary and secondary thresholds for Class 1 NICs was published on 5th December 2016 and is available at https://www.gov.uk/government/publications/aligning-the-primary-and-secondary-national-insurance-contributons-thresholds/aligning-the-primary-and-secondary-national-insurance-contributons-thresholds.
+- 10.1 There is no impact on business, charities or voluntary bodies except for routine changes in payroll. - 10.2 There is no impact on the public sector. - 10.3 A Tax Information and Impact Note has not been prepared for this instrument as it gives effect to previously announced policy and it relates to routine changes to rates, limits and thresholds.